ashdavies/talks/2026/08/coding-for-fun-not-profit/coding-for-fun-not-profit.md

 ^ We are all fallible, and understanding that it's ok to make mistakes allows you to grow

 ^ Just be sure to learn from those mistakes

 ---

+# Understanding the Journey

+^ Sometimes our best revelations don't just come to us in an instant

+^ They take time to think about

+^ It's a journey of discovery and fuck ups

+---